Flipping houses can be a great way to make a living or a handy lump of cash quickly, however it involves

-60. Whether renovations are substantial is to be determined in the light of all the facts and circumstances.
+60. Whether renovations are substantial is to be determined in light of all the facts and circumstances.

-61. We consider that for substantial renovations to occur for the purposes of the GST Act, the renovations need to satisfy the following criteria before it is necessary to make further inquiry to establish whether the renovations are substantial:
+61. We consider that for substantial renovations to occur for the purposes of the GST Act, the renovations need to satisfy the following criteria before it is necessary to make further inquiries to establish whether the renovations are substantial:

 (i) the renovations need to affect the building as a whole, and

 (ii) the renovations need to result in the removal or replacement of all or substantially all the building.

 62. Where one of the above criteria is not satisfied substantial renovations have not occurred and no further inquiry needs to be made.

 If you are considering flipping properties as either-